 My version is much simpler, and although it sounds a bit involved, it really isn’t.
 Just have everything ready to go and you will be rewarded with a wonderful meal which is bursting with flavors.

 Feel free to add whatever seafood you like and if you are allergic to shellfish, it is just perfect with fish.
-Or, if you want to make it vegetarian, just add deep fried tofu or broccoli.

 1 lb Fish, cut into 3 inch squares.
 I use cod.